• About Lovely Etc.

 painters tape

-I had to paint two coats of navy paint to get even coverage, and when I pulled off the tape, it looked perfect!
 I didn’t have to touch up a single spot!
 (When we moved into our first house, we painted our living room red and I’m pretty sure we spent longer touching up the paint edges than we spent painting in the first place.)

 One of the things I did to keep the wall looking more starry and less polka dotty, was to add some lighter areas to my navy wall.